huggingface/hub-docs/docs/hub/dduf.md

 This work draws inspiration from the [GGUF](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) format.

-We've seeded some DDUFs of popular formats for the community to play with: https://huggingface.co/DDUF, check them out!
+Check out the [DDUF](https://huggingface.co/DDUF) org to start using some of the most popular diffusion models in DDUF.

 <Tip>

 We welcome contributions with open arms!

 To create a widely adopted file format, we need early feedback from the community.
 Nothing is set in stone, and we value everyone's input.
 Is your use case not covered?
-Please let us know!
-Discussions about the DDUF format happen in the [DDUF organization](https://huggingface.co/spaces/DDUF/README/discussions/2).
+Please let us know in the DDUF organization [discussions](https://huggingface.co/spaces/DDUF/README/discussions/2).

 </Tip>